microsoft/FluidFramework/Guidelines.md

 Does it return some default value?

 There are a few syntactic options for conveying this sort of information - use your best judgment when determining what to use.
-An option our example method might look something like:
+A better option for our example method might look something like:

 ```typescript
 /**